puppetlabs/design-system/packages/react-components/source/react/library/tag/Tag.md

   </div>
 </div>;
 ```
-### Tag Filter
+### Tag Search

 Creates a list of tags from a menu of searchable / filterable options.
-Options will be grouped together based on the `group` property.
+Menu options will be grouped together based on the `group` property.
 Options without a group are displayed without a group header.

 ```jsx
 import React from 'react';